tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 a patch of the Montana brush on fire when you buy a pint of Haagen-Dazs Nate silver

-## the cultivation Theory how the media corroborates our opinions
+## the cultivation Theory - how the media corroborates our opinions

-one of the most frequently cited communication theories is George gerbner's cultivation Theory from 1976 which claims that people who watch a lot of Television are more likely to cultivate the belief that reality corresponds with what they are seeing on TV he argued that watching a lot of Television changes our perception of reality and causes anxiety the mass media in the Past film and TV nowadays mostly games and the internet confronts us with an exaggerated stylized world according to gerbner those who consume a lot of media start to see the real world in the way it is stylized on screen some examples in everyday life we rarely see a policeman with a drawn gun in a crime drama however it is standard in reality we rarely see violence on screen we see it all the time according to gerbner if we consume these kinds of on-screen images over a long period of time our perception of reality changes and we begin to internalize it even if we don't actually see any violence we start to believe the world is a violent place and the more violent and frightening images we see the more anxious we become in our everyday lives so the media influences us but to what extent does it mean for example that excessively playing FPS first-person shooter games will cause the player to go on a killing spree no the media does not form r opinions and beliefs but it does reinforce them so somebody who already has violent fantasies will find affirmation for them online but somebody who coexists peacefully with others will not turn into a serial killer by watching violent films several nights in a row it is important to remember that we prefer to watch things we enjoy as is demonstrated most clearly by the filter bubble effect on the internet algorithms try to predict what information we will be looking for based on our interests and opinions that way there is little chance of being convinced by a different opinion because we are unlikely to be served any alternative views when it comes to decision making this kind of self-confirming information proves a huge risk as explained in the chapter on groupthink the cultivation theory has been criticized for its lack of complexity viewers are regarded as passive and easy to manipulate if you are interested in the opposite view take a look at the encoding slash decoding model if you like apples and spend hours watching a TV program about pairs you won't suddenly prefer pairs afterwards but if you already like pears and spend hours watching a program about pairs you will like pears even more afterwards
+- one of the most frequently cited communication theories is George gerbner's cultivation Theory from 1976 which claims that people who watch a lot of Television are more likely to cultivate the belief that reality corresponds with what they are seeing on TV.
+He argued that watching a lot of Television changes our perception of reality and causes anxiety the
+- it is important to remember that we prefer to watch things we enjoy - as is demonstrated most clearly by the filter bubble effect on the internet, algorithms try to predict what information we will be looking for based on our interests and opinions.
+That way there is little chance of being convinced by a different opinion, because we are unlikely to be served any alternative views.
+When it comes to decision making this kind of self-confirming information proves a huge risk
+- *if you like apples and spend hours watching a TV program about pairs you won't suddenly prefer pairs afterwards but if you already like pears and spend hours watching a program about pairs you will like pears even more afterwards*

 ## the standpoint Theory what opinion has to do with power

-everyone has a voice but not everyone is heard the voices that Prevail are called hegemonic the creation of hegemony has little to do with democracy and everything to do with power it is not a question of who has something legitimate or important to say but always of who has sufficient resources and influence in a society to Define their opinion as legitimate or important the hegemonic perspective is considered neutral anything that deviates from it is seen as an exception and ascribed to others the hegemonic view claims not to represent a specific point of view position or life experience but rather to represent things as simply the way they are an example the media in the western world is dominated by white male journalists nevertheless the news never announces today you will hear the news from a white male perspective white and male are not explicitly named they are regarded as general neutral and non-specific another example if a married couple are heterosexual they're sexual orientation isn't mentioned if they are homosexual it is the question of hegemonic voices is associated with the concept of which truths prevail here we come to the standpoint Theory who's most important proponents are Donna haraway and Sandra Harding they maintain that a voice or standpoint cannot be objective or neutral or exist outside a specific social context here is an example in science and in children's books to the present day the idea that prehistoric people hunted mammoths was long considered to be fact prehistoric people or more concretely prehistoric Men set off on dangerous Mammoth hunting expeditions but in fact this image was created in the 19th century at a time when hunting was no longer essential for survival but was simply a status symbol in their interpretations of prehistory archaeologists neglected unspectacular types of food procurements such as Gathering berries and roots or trapping small animals this is not to say that men did not sometimes slay a mammoth but it distorts the fact that they mainly collected berries here the historians were not objective but confirmed The Stereotype of men as Brave Fighters Warriors and family Breadwinners as if this were a law of nature bottom line if you believe that you hold an objective opinion ask yourself what other points of view were excluded so that yours could prevail if you want to make sure that every voice in the room is heard you can ask your team not to express their opinion about a given topic but rather brainstorm different possible opinions that way sooner or later even though unheard voices will appear on the flip chart and once they are up there they can be discussed conclusion
+- everyone has a voice but not everyone is heard the voices that Prevail are called "hegemonic".
+The creation of hegemony has little to do with democracy and everything to do with power.
+  - it is not a question of who has something legitimate or important to say but always of who has sufficient resources and influence in a society to define their opinion as legitimate or important
+  - the hegemonic perspective is considered neutral anything that deviates from it is seen as an exception and ascribed to others.
+  - the hegemonic view claims not to represent a specific point of view position or life experience but rather to represent things as simply "the way they are"
+- Donna haraway and Sandra Harding believes that a voice or standpoint cannot be objective or neutral or exist outside a specific social context.
+- bottom line if you believe that you hold an objective opinion: ask yourself what other points of view were excluded so that yours could prevail
+- *if you want to make sure that every voice in the room is heard you can ask your team not to express their opinion about a given topic but rather brainstorm different possible opinions that way sooner or later even though unheard voices will appear on the flip chart and once they are up there they can be discussed*

-## the peak and Rule what we remember from a conversation
+## the peak-end rule - what we remember from a conversation

-here's a question how do we know if a presentation a job interview or a date went well we usually have a good hunch but do we really know assessing a date would involve some pretty complicated number crunching we'd have to calculate how we felt how the other person felt what we had expected and so on an impossible task it turns out our mind solves this problem by using a surprisingly simple strategy as Lori Santos from Yale University explains brilliantly in a lecture when we remember something we ignore most of it actually we make an assessment based only on two parts of the experience 1. the peak I.E the part of the experience that was most extreme either Pleasant or unpleasant two the end I.E whether it got better or worse at the end this is important even a small Improvement can make the date seem like an okay experience whereas a poor ending will ruin an otherwise great evening this is the peak and Rule devised in a 1993 study by the Nobel Laureate Daniel Kahneman and his colleagues how can we use this in our life the peak and Rule gives us some hints about how to make an experience special we often obsess about what kind of first impression we make on people fearing that people might judge us based only on our outward appearance or first sentences this thinking is based on the famous notion of you only have one chance to make a first impression though this holds true the first thing we hear about someone influences our Judgment of that person the first price we are quoted forms the basis for the negotiation it is the anchor effect maybe we should start obsessing about something else there might be only one chance to make a lasting impression that lasting impression is not necessarily the first impression but rather the last one that is by the way the reason why we binge watch TV shows by ending on a cliffhanger they have perfected the peak and Rule so when it comes to communication it is of course important how we start a meeting how we set the tone how we break the ice but according to kahneman's work maybe we should start focusing on how we want to end the whole damn thing I don't care about opening sentences all I care about is the last sentence it's the sentence the reader will go to bed with
+- here's a question: how do we know if a presentation a job interview or a date went well?
+- we make an assessment based only on two parts of the experience
+  - the peak - i.e. the part of the experience, that was most extreme either (pleasant or unpleasant)
+  - the end - i.e. whether it got better or worse at the end (this is important: even a small Improvement can make the date seem like an okay experience, whereas a poor ending will ruin an otherwise great evening)
+- so when it comes to communication it is of course important how we start a meeting, how we set the tone, how we break the ice.
+But, according to kahneman's work, maybe we should start focusing on how we want to end the whole damn thing
+- **I don't care about opening sentences all I care about is the last sentence it's the sentence the reader will go to bed with** - Elfriede Jelinek

 # Quotes